vikimihova/Book-Platform/README.md

 ### ABOUT
-A social platform for book lovers to discover new titles, share their thoughts and actively engage with like-minded people.
+A social platform for book lovers to discover new titles, share their thoughts and actively engage with like-minded people.<br/>
-This is an extension to my project for the Advanced ASP.NET Core course at SoftUni.
+This is an extension to my project for the Advanced ASP.NET Core course at SoftUni.<br/>
 See branch "softuni-final-project" for the unextended version.

 ### HOW IT WORKS